VGNBug/ProRata-API/README.md

-# ProRata-API #
+# ProRata Server app #

-This project currently serves as a template spring API, build with gradle, with the following properties:
+This project currently serves as a template spring server app, build with gradle, with the following properties:

 - Building with Circle CI (see circle.yml).
 - Deployment with Heroku (see Procfile).